-Employees can obtain an Application for Unemployment Benefits (Form UI-1) from RRB.gov, railroad labor organizations, railroad employers, or any RRB field office.
+Employees can obtain an Application for Unemployment Benefits (Form UI-1) from RRB.gov, rail-road labor organizations, railroad employers, or any RRB field office.
 Once complete, the application should be mailed to the local RRB field office as soon as possible.

-In any case, the application must be filed within 30 days from the date the employee became unemployed or the first day for which he or she wishes to claim benefits.
+In any case, the application must be filed within 30 days from the date the employee became unemployed or the first day for which they wish to claim benefits.
 Benefits may be lost if the application or claim is filed late.
-If an employee knows in advance that he or she may be filing an unemployment application or claim late, they should include a signed statement explaining why they are unable to meet the required time frame.
+If an employee knows in advance that they may be filing an unemployment application or claim late, they should include a signed statement explaining why they are unable to meet the required time frame.

-Whether the employee files online or by mail, the local field office reviews his or her completed application and notifies the claimant's current railroad employer, and base-year employer if different.
+Whether the employee files online or by mail, the local field office reviews their completed application and notifies the claimant's current railroad employer, and base-year employer if different.
 The employer has the opportunity to provide information about the benefit application.